Poul Michelsen: Sports career

 Michelsen was the Faroese champion in badminton in the men's single from 1966 to 1975 and Faroese champion in the men's double in 1968 and 1970–1974 together with Joan P. Midjord.

-Michelsen is also a former football player and has won the Faroese championship in football for HB Tórshavn in 1971 (he scored both goals in the title decisive game away to KÍ Klaksvík, which ended 2-1) and the Faroe Islands Cup for HB Tórshavn in 1964, 1969, 1971 and 1972.
+Michelsen is also a former football player and has won the Faroese championship in football for HB Tórshavn in 1971 (he scored both goals in the title decisive game away to KÍ Klaksvík, which ended 2–1) and the Faroe Islands Cup for HB Tórshavn in 1964, 1969, 1971 and 1972.

 He also won the Faroese championship in table tennis.

 He has represented the Faroe Islands national teams in football, badminton and table tennis.

 In November 2014 he was appointed honorary member of HB Tórshavn.

 Political career

 Michelsen was elected mayor of Tórshavn in 1981.
 In 1984 he was elected member of the Løgting (the Faroese parliament) representing People's Party (Fólkaflokkurin).
 He remained MP until 1990 and mayor until 1992.
 He was elected for the parliament again in 2002 and remained a member until 2020.

 Michelsen was a member of Fólkaflokkurin for around 40 years until 2010, when he left the party as a protest against the political course, which in his opinion was pointing in the opposite direction of the parties values.
-He was known as much more liberal regarding social and economical affairs, and radical in the matter of independence from Denmark than his fellow party before his exit.
+He was known as much more liberal regarding social and economic affairs, and radical in the matter of independence from Denmark than his fellow party before his exit.
 In an interview with the Faroese newspaper Sosialurin he criticized what he saw as the parties resistance to reform Michelsen even criticized named politicians in the People's Party, especially a group of politicians with close relations to Anfinn Kallsberg; which he considered as a prevention for reforms which a majority of the parti wanted to perform earlier.

 On 9 March 2011 he formed together with Hanna Jensen a new political party named Framsókn (Progress), which he describes as a liberal national party.
 Michelsen is the leader of Progress and parliamentary leader.
 In 2011 the party had two members elected, Poul Michelsen and Janus Rein.
 Rein left the party one year later and joined Fólkaflokkurin in September 2013.